 Gotemba can be accessed from Kawaguchiko on the Fujikyu bus, or is accessible from Hakone and Tokyo.

-Tanukiko is the sixth of the Five five lakes.
+Tanukiko is the sixth of the Fuji five lakes.
 Not included in the initial five as this lake is artificial, rather than being created by the lava from historic eruptions from Mount Fuji.
 A tranquil spot facing the western slopes of Mount Fuji, Tanukiko offers a return to nature and a quieter experience than Kawaguchiko.

 6. Fuji View Hotel & Gardens